tokamak-network/SNARK-MPC-setup/v2/data_formats.md

 ## A. Challenge file

-The file structure is shown below in bytes for **compressed** form.
+The challenge file structure is shown below in bytes for **compressed** form.

 ````
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓